UCAR-SEA/SEA-ISS-2025-Continuous-integration-with-research-notebooks/notebooks/devs.md

 ## Dimensional analysis

-Due to modularity inside repository there is a feasibility to engineer dimensional analysis of the code that can be switched on for testing, and swtiched off by default
+Due to modularity inside repository there is a feasibility to engineer dimensional analysis of the code that can be switched on for testing, and switched off by default

 <img src="img/Bolin_test.png" width=500>